jsommers/cbook/docs/_sources/pointersarrays.rst.txt

                             // since it pointed to the same memory block!

-.. sidebar:: The valgrind tool
+.. topic:: :command:`scan-build` and :command:`valgrind`

    Valgrind is a pretty excellent tool for helping to ferret out memory leaks, memory trashing, and any other type of memory corruption error that can happen in C programs.
 To run a program with valgrind, you can just type :command:`valgrind <program>`.

    There are *many* command-line options to change the behavior or output of valgrind.
 Type :command:`valgrind -h` for help (or :command:`man valgrind`).
 See http://valgrind.org for more information on this great tool.

+   Besides :command:`valgrind`, the :command:`scan-build` tool is also incredibly helpful.
+It is also usually faster and with better (easier to understand) output.
+See a :ref:`previous description of scan-build <scan-build>` as well as https://clang-analyzer.llvm.org/scan-build.html for more information.

 Advantages and disadvantages of heap-allocated memory